NapoleonTheCake/notificatorro/README.md

 # Notificatorro!
-Simple and easy quick-note notification app (beta).
+Simple and easy quick-note notification app.

 #### Features:
-- Custom title.
-- Custom text for notifications.
+- Create notifications with your own text!
+- Track history of your notes and clear anytime!
 - English and Russian languages are supported for now.
-- Track history of your notes and clear anytime!
 - This app will never track you in any way.
 It does what it does, nothing more.

 #### Future plans: